cecitg/trash-ai-testing/README.md

 The POCs involves a developers examining the client’s requirements, selecting a few to focus on, and creating a proof of concept to meet those requirements.
 Trained model is available for view: https://colab.research.google.com/drive/1QKI1EzHGkEwc1PMsfqJ3Mc87NfmTUsx9?usp=sharing

+We try to send Travis CI but it did not recive and updated version, we couldn't triger the travis again.